Koenkk/zigbee2mqtt.io/docs/devices/TS0601_thermostat_1.md

 This climate device supports the following features: `local_temperature`, `current_heating_setpoint`, `local_temperature_calibration`, `preset`, `system_mode`, `running_state`.
 - `current_heating_setpoint`: Temperature setpoint.
 To control publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"current_heating_setpoint": VALUE}` where `VALUE` is the °C between `5` and `35`.
 Reading (`/get`) this attribute is not possible.
 - `local_temperature`: Current temperature measured on the device (in °C).
 Reading (`/get`) this attribute is not possible.
-- `preset`: MANUAL MODE ☝ - In this mode, the device executes manual temperature setting.
+- `preset`: MANUAL MODE â - In this mode, the device executes manual temperature setting.
 When the set temperature is lower than the "minimum temperature", the valve is closed (forced closed).
-AUTO MODE ⏱ - In this mode, the device executes a preset week programming temperature time and temperature.
+AUTO MODE â± - In this mode, the device executes a preset week programming temperature time and temperature.
 ON - In this mode, the thermostat stays open OFF - In this mode, the thermostat stays closed.
 To control publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"preset": VALUE}` where `VALUE` is one of: `auto`, `manual`, `off`, `on`.
 Reading (`/get`) this attribute is not possible.
 - `system_mode`: Mode of this device.
 To control publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"system_mode": VALUE}` where `VALUE` is one of: `auto`, `heat`, `off`.
 Reading (`/get`) this attribute is not possible.
 - `running_state`: The current running state.
 Possible values are: `idle`, `heat`.
 Reading (`/get`) this attribute is not possible.
 - `local_temperature_calibration`: Offset to be used in the local_temperature.
 To control publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"local_temperature_calibration": VALUE}.`The minimal value is `-30` and the maximum value is `30` with a step size of `0.1`.